 Information will be maintained on the resources that can be made available, based on shift operations, for snow clearing over and above those needed to double man all front line and second line vehicles.
-These resources will normally be from the operational division of Place directorate, (Neighbourhood Services) having regard to delivery of essential front line services.
+These resources will normally be from the Regeneration Partnership having regard to delivery of essential front line services.